TheCarsonWest/TheCarsonWest.github.io/test/content/LHopitals Rule.md

 [params]
 	author = 'Carson West'
 +++
-L'Hopital's Rule is a powerful tool for evaluating limits involving [Indeterminate Forms](./../indeterminate-forms/).
+L'Hopital's Rule is a powerful tool for evaluating limits involving [[Indeterminate Forms]].
 ### L'Hopital's Rule Statement

 **If the limit of a fraction as  $ x $  approaches  $ a $  results in an indeterminate form (0/0 or ∞/∞), then:**